nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   **regardless of capitalisation!** So if you have a client named `James`, your order can be addressed to `james`, `JAMES`, `James` and so on.
 * Editing a client, will also edit all the orders tied to the client.
 For instance, if a client's name is changed from "Alice" to "Alice Lin", all orders addressed to "Alice" will now be addressed to "Alice Lin".
-* The date field should follow one of the following formats:
+* The date field should follow one of the following formats.
+Note that the field is case-insensitive (e.g. 08 NOV 2021 would also work):

   Format | Example
       --------|------------------